 Making natural gas more available

-The single largest disadvantage of alternative fuels at the moment is availability.
+The single largest disadvantage of natural gas is the availability of alternative fuels.
 LNG filling stations are difficult to find, but that’s changing fast.
 Companies like Clean Energy, the largest provider of natural gas fuel for transportation in North America, are working quickly to build up the infrastructure.
 According to the company’s Web site, there are currently about 360 fueling stations throughout the U.S. and Canada.
 By the end of 2013, it’s expected that another 30 to 50 stations will be completed.
-Clean Energy stations are also the only ones that offer both CNG and LNG.
+Clean Energy stations are also the only ones that offer both LNG and CNG.

 Another major impediment for fleets considering making the switch to natural gas is the ‘sticker shock’ associated with the initial cost of the vehicles.
 Nonetheless, the cost can be mitigated through government incentives and fleets will generally see a return on investment within 2 to 3 years.